 Our clinical teams do not recommend any scoliosis brace doing for those over the age of 3.
 Bracing leads to additional muscular and soft tissue weaknesses that could rapidly worsen the scoliotic curvature.
 Also, recent literature has found bracing to be ineffective in managing a scoliotic condition.
 The only time scoliosis brace has been found helpful was in babies younger than two.

 While it is an option, Scoliosis surgery involves risk; you should first exhaust all your non-operative means of care.
 Contact CSC today for the best alternative to scoliosis surgery.
 Chiropractic specialty Center® offers award-winning chiropractic treatment combined with clinical physiotherapy in Kuala Lumpur from two locations.
 Get your scoliosis treated by the best clinical teams in KL today

 - Top chiropractors & physiotherapists in Sri Petaling

 - Award-winning chiropractors and KL’s top-rated clinal physiotherapists in Damansara Heights

 Non-Surgical Treatment Options

 There are a variety of non-operative means of treatment available.
 However, the effectiveness of these therapies is widely dependent on the provider’s skills, knowledge, and methodologies they use.
 Some treat scoliosis as they would have other spine conditions and, in these cases, may not have a positive result.
 Scoliosis is a three-dimensional disorder that requires specific means and methods of treatment.
-Therefore, it is not physiotherapy, chiropractic adjustments, or other alternative means that make or break for a successful outcome but, rather, the physiotherapist and chiropractor that treat you and the technologies they use in their offices.
+Therefore, it is not physiotherapy, chiropractic adjustments, or other alternative means that make or break for a successful outcome.
+Rather, the physiotherapist and chiropractor treat you and the technologies they use in their offices.
 Learn more about Scoliosis and Tethered Cord.
 Call Chiropractic Specialty Center® today for the best structural scoliosis in Malaysia.